TheAngryByrd/theangrybyrd.github.io/_posts/2018-12-12-Using-Disposables.md

             IO.Directory.Delete(x.DirectoryInfo.FullName,true)
 ```

-I defined a function to creating the object `Create`, it uses dotnet's `GetTempPath` to find the designated temporary directory for your operating system, generates a guid and then creates that directory.
+I defined a function to create the object `Create`, it uses dotnet's `GetTempPath` to find the designated temporary directory for your operating system, generates a guid and then creates that directory.

 The implementation of the IDisposable will delete this directory.
 The `true` part of the parameter is for recursive deletion.

-For exposing the directory path, I like using `DirectoryInfo` since we as an industry still have an obsession with primitives and its better to [use the type system](https://fsharpforfunandprofit.com/posts/designing-with-types-single-case-dus/) to describe your intent.
+For exposing the directory path, I like using `DirectoryInfo`.
+We as an industry still have an obsession with primitives and its better to [use the type system](https://fsharpforfunandprofit.com/posts/designing-with-types-single-case-dus/) to describe your intent.

 The print statements are for verbosity of this demo.